Englacial/MDC/vison.md

 And then either use the encoded uncertainty from both data and model to assess the evidence for the model, or, provide a likelihood function to do so.

+Defining the imaginary bayes library and function are likely out of scope for our inital sprints-- but we should have them in mind as we define infrastructure that will need to be compatible and faciliate that work in the future.